mpomar/TennisAnalysis/README.md

 <!-- BODY -->
 ## About The Project

-This script, developed for tennis enthusiasts and sports bettors, provides a swift comparative analysis of two tennis players based on essential metrics.
-Developed from personal insights into factors influencing match outcomes in Singles, the script is ideal for users familiar with the intricacies of tennis data.
+This tool, developed for tennis enthusiasts and sports bettors, provides a swift comparative analysis of two tennis players based on essential metrics.
+Developed from personal insights into factors influencing match outcomes in Singles, it is ideal for users familiar with the intricacies of tennis data.
 Aimed at facilitating efficient decision-making, especially in sports betting scenarios, users are encouraged to acquaint themselves with the primary metrics before utilization.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>